Sourabhdalal/techtribe/#REQUIREMENT GATHERING.md

     good results.
-Also the company wants to provide the best quality to their consumers as they are here to serve their loyal customers hence the company will try to give them the best service and best discounts possible such that they can get the best benefit with them.
+Also the company wants to provide the best quality to their consumers as they are here to serve their loyal customers hence the company will try to give them the best service and best discounts possible such that they can get the best benefit with them..